cosibot/cosibot-international/bot/languages/en/data/nlu.md

 - Is it a pandemic

 ## intent:covid_preexisting_illness
+- which groups are at a higher risk to con
+- which groups are at a higher risk on getting severe COVID-19?
 - About more risk people.
 - About more serious age group.
 - About more serious people.